 The department offers preliminary and advanced teaching credentials and a Master of Arts in Elementary Education.

 The Multiple Subject Credential program is primarily designed for students who desire to teach in self-contained classrooms typical of elementary schools and to provide effective instruction for diverse learners in grades K-8.
 The Multiple Subject Credential program includes preliminary, advanced, and specialist credentials.
 There are four pathways toward earning a preliminary multiple subject credential:

 - Multiple Subject Intern Program

-- Integrated Teacher Education Program (ITEP) for Freshmen or Junior students
+- Integrated Teacher Education Program (ITEP) for freshmen or junior undergraduate students

 Advanced credentials include the Reading Literacy Leadership Specialist Credential (RLLSC).
 The RLLSC is an advanced, additional credential for credentialed teachers who want to become experts in literacy with the goal of becoming leaders in this area.

 The specialist credentials include the BCLAD Emphasis Credential and the Bilingual Authorization Credential.
 These credentials are for preliminary credential candidates or credentialed teachers who are proficient in Spanish and English, Korean and English, or Armenian and English, and who want to work with English language learners from these linguistic and cultural groups.
 In addition, students fluent in Cambodian and English, Cantonese and English, Mandarin and English, or Vietnamese and English may complete a BCLAD Emphasis Program through the CSUN Asian BCLAD Consortium.